ASTRO 1106 Relativity, Cosmology and Black Holes

 This course is only offered in the Summer Session.

-Explanation of Einstein's theory of special relativity, which brought about a fundamental change in our conceptual understanding of space and time.
-The consequences of the theory—including mass-energy equivalence, nuclear fission and fusion, and thermonuclear process in stars and why we can't travel faster than light—and how it all makes sense.
-Cosmology, studying the evolution and future of the universe and general relativity.
-The death of stars: white dwarfs, neutron stars, and black holes.
+Explanation of Einstein's theory of Special Relativity, which brought about a fundamental change in our conceptual understanding of space and time.
+The consequences of the theory: the relativity of simultaneity; mass-energy equivalence, nuclear fission and fusion and thermonuclear processes in starts; why we can't travel faster than the speed of light; and how it all makes sense, including the resolution of some apparent paradoxes.
+Cosmology, studying the evidence for the evolution and future of the universe, and the considerations and evidence driving our theories, including an introduction to General Relativity and investigation of Dark Matter and Dark Energy.
+The death of stars: white dwarfs, neutron stars and pulsars, and black holes.

 High school algebra and trigonometry.